 Soon they were galloping, with Agon riding close to Céogan, watching his cousin to see how he guided the horse and following his every move.
 He soon found that he could balance with only one hand on the reins.
 He reached his hand into his pocket and pushed upward on the Permission.

 Agon remembered little else about that ride save that he enjoyed it.
-He kept his hands on the reins and his eyes on the road, looking always ahead of him, rarely to his side.
+He kept a hand on the reins and his eyes on the road, looking always ahead of him, rarely to his side.
 He had cleaned and saddled horses before, fed them, mucked out their stalls—but he had never previously ridden one.
-The feeling of riding was sheer joy to the young man; with the motion of the horse underneath him and the rush of wind on his cheeks, he felt that he was no longer looking out onto the world, but entering into it.
+And riding was sheer joy to the young man.
+The motion of the horse underneath him and the rush of wind on his cheeks, he felt that he was no longer looking out onto the world, but entering into it.
 He became one with his steed, with his companions, with the fields around him, with the sky above him and with the sun illuminating his way.

 At times, it seemed he was passing through a dream.
 The clop of the horses’ hooves on the road seemed to jumble, then blend into memories of his childhood.
-He had longed to ride since the first time he had seen the son of a lord gallop across the fields where he was working.
-But because of his station, he had never been allowed to ride, though he had led many a plough horse at the estates where he had labored.
-And maybe, he had once wondered, if he and his mother had just stayed at one of those estates, he might have found a way to ride.
+He had longed to ride for as long as he could remember.
+But because of his station, he had never been allowed to, though he had led many a plough horse at the estates where he had labored.
+And maybe, he had often wondered, if he and his mother had just stayed at one of those estates, he might have found a way onto a horse.

 That didn’t matter now.
 He was riding.
 He could feel the wind on his facial stubble, creating a not unpleasant burning sensation.
 He could feel the sun on his back, and see the shadows of the troop moving just ahead of them.
 They had not been traveling long when he first saw the hills in the distance, much bigger than those through which they had passed that morning, and all wooded.
 He thought he could discern the crumbling remains of stone towers on the summits of two hills standing adjacent to one another.

-The road itself became more rolling, rising for a spell before descending at a slightly less steep grade than it had risen.
+The road itself became less even, rising for a spell before descending at a slightly less steep grade than it had risen.
 He never talked with his fellows, save to pass an occasional word with Céogan, who expressed admiration at how easily his cousin took to horse.

-As the shadows lengthened and the hills grew larger in front of them, he recalled Wacian riding just behind him, complaining about a large insect that had fluttered in front of his face and grazed his cheek.
+As the riders’ shadows lengthened in front of them and the hills took up more of the sky, he recalled Wacian riding just behind him, complaining about a large insect that had fluttered alongside his face and grazed his cheek.
 Agon tapped his pocket, finding that it was empty.

-The hills in front of him loomed ever larger; he could soon distinguish their contours, each rising steeply toward its summit, all covered with a great variety of trees, many just beginning to bud, giving the brown hills a light green sheen at their base.
+He could soon distinguish the contours of the hills, making out rocky outcroppings and tall trees, many just beginning to bud, adding a green sheen along the lower slopes.
 Unlike the hills he had seen earlier in the day, these seemed to lack any break.
 He could find no pass; it was as if they formed a wall that closed off this part of the world.
 To be sure, he would see the ridge of one gradually bending downwards, but that downward descent was arrested by the upward ascent of its neighbor.
 Behind him, as they galloped onward, he could feel the sun moving down his spine, seeming steady and constant in its descent.

 Soon, he could feel the sun’s heat moving from the center to the left of his back.
 The road had bent gradually to the north.
 As the rays hit his side, he could see clearly that the slope of the hill directly in front of them did indeed come down to the valley floor, with a rocky outcropping half-way up the hill jutting out toward them.

-He looked up at the outcropping and made out a rough set of stone steps above it, leading into the forest beyond.
+He looked up at the outcropping and made out a rough set of stone steps above it, disappearing into the forest beyond.
 He drew in a breath.
-It seemed familiar; he felt he had been there before.
+It seemed familiar.
+And he wondered if he had been there before.
 When the road turned even more to the north, the sun’s rays now hit him fully on his side.
-He looked up one last time at the outcropping; for a moment, it sparkled like sunshine on water.
+He looked up one last time at the outcropping.
+For a moment, it sparkled like sunshine on water.

 Not long after the road had turned north, it bent again, this time heading south.
-He saw a passage between the two largest hills.
-The one to the north descended in a diagonal, pointing more east than it did south, the one with the outcropping bent more to the west, creating a gap that faced northwest.
+They were entering a passage between the two largest hills.
+The hill to the north descended in a diagonal, pointing more east than it did south, the one with the outcropping bent more to the west, creating a gap that faced northwest.
 On the far side of the outcropping, he discerned a long stone building, much of its face covered in moss, sheltered in a grove of pine trees at the base of the hill.
 A few small cottages were scattered on both sides of the road, crumbling walls marking where other dwellings had once stood.

 “Brenfréa,” said Céogan, turning to Agon.
 “Here, we will stay the night.
-The captain of the company here will write you a Horse Permission; then, you can go back, and fetch your grandmother, my aunt, and take her to Fritha.”
-The blond-haired Guardsman smiled.
+Nithlaf will write you a Horse Permission.
+Tomorrow, you can go back, and fetch your grandmother,” he paused to smile, “my aunt, and take her to Fritha.”

-“And I can tell your mother that I met her son.”
+“Where I will tell your mother that I met her son.”

 “Your great-aunt,” Céogan smiled.

 They slowed their horses and dismounted.
-Drefan ordered the men to take the animals to the stables, instructing Agon, Wacian, and another man to remove the saddles and find stalls for the animals.
-The others would join him at the inn where he would consult with Nithlaf, the captain of the Guard stationed there.
+Drefan ordered the men to take the animals to the stables, instructing Agon, Wacian, and another man to remove the saddles and find stalls.
+The others were to join him at the inn where he would consult with Nithlaf, the captain of the Guard stationed there.

-The stables, however, were entirely empty.
-There was not one single horse in the entire building until the three men entered with their fifteen animals.
+The stables were empty.
+There was not a single horse in the entire building until the three men entered with their fifteen mounts.
 The three men quickly removed and hung the saddles.
-After a few minutes, the two others drifted away, leaving Agon to rub down the horses in the stalls.
+After a few minutes, the two others drifted away, leaving Agon to rub down the beasts in their stalls.
 Each animal seemed to thrill at his touch, whinnying gently.
 As Agon was brushing the last horse, the very animal he had ridden, Drefan entered.